TeamKillerX/xv/README.md

 ENTRYPOINT ["sh", "-c", "python3 server.py & python3 -m xv"]
 ```

-Don't put secrets in **.env** or hardcode them in the image (it will leak) save them in hugging face secrets or another safe place.

 ## Made By Solo Dev
 - **[xtdevs](https://t.me/xtdevs)** - Lead Developer & Creator